-Samuel H. Mehr
+Samuel H. Mehr, MD

 Dr. Samuel Mehr is a Diplomate of the American Board of Nuclear Medicine and Director of Systemic Radiation Therapy and Theranostics at Nebraska Cancer Specialists in Omaha, Nebraska.